 What is equity release and who is suitable for?

-- It’s a way of releasing money from the value of your home without having to move out or pay it back during your lifetime
+Equity release is a way of releasing money from the value of your home without having to move out or pay it back during your lifetime.

-- If you are cash poor but asset rich – i.e. you have a low income but your home is valuable – then it could be a good way of getting your hands on some of that cash without having to move
+If you are cash poor but asset rich – i.e. you have a low income but your home is valuable – then it could be a good way of getting your hands on some of that cash without having to downsize.

 Will I still own my home or could I lose it?